Tips for Building a Morning Routine That Sticks

 • Cook a hot breakfast and eat as a family Monday-Thursday.

 Then take steps to solidify each individual habit.
-You might use Gretchen Rubin's 21 Strategies for Habit Change—for instance, for that list, you might use the Strategies of Convenience, Inconvenience, Pairing, Scheduling, or Safeguards.
+I’ve identified 21 Strategies for Habit Change that you might use—for instance, for that list, you might use the Strategies of Convenience, Inconvenience, Pairing, Scheduling, or Safeguards.

-One powerful strategy is the Strategy of Monitoring, where you keep track of whether you've successfully completed that part of your morning routine each day.
+One powerful strategy is the Strategy of Monitoring, where you keep track each day of whether you’ve successfully completed that part of your morning routine.
 Monitoring has an almost uncanny power.
 It doesn’t require change, but it often leads to change, because people who keep close track of just about anything tend to do a better job of managing it.
+Tracking boosts self-control in key categories such as eating, drinking, exercising, working, TV- and internet-use, spending—and just about anything else.

-Many people find that it's helpful to pursue a "streak" or to tell themselves "don't break that chain."
-The Don't Break the Chain Habit Tracker is designed to make it fun and convenient to track, spot patterns, and take notes.
-By trying not to break the chain of the individual habits that create your morning routine, you'll strengthen that morning routine.
+Many people find that it’s helpful to pursue a “streak” or to tell themselves “don’t break that chain.”
+To make it easier to do that, I’ve created a Don’t Break the Chain Habit Tracker which is designed to make it fun and convenient to track, spot patterns, take notes—and keep the tracker as an accomplishment keepsake when you’re done.
+By trying not to break the chain of the individual habits that create your morning routine, you’ll strengthen that morning routine.

 2. Use the "Four Tendencies" personality framework to help you stick to your routine.
 Don't know if you're an Upholder, Questioner, Obliger, or Rebel?
 Take a moment to take the free, quick quiz (more than 3.5 million people have taken this quiz).
 Once you know your Tendency, harness that knowledge to help you stick to your routine.